mxmueller/rustybalancer/artefacts/docs/setup.md

 # Prerequisites

-- Docker must be installed on your system.
+Docker must be installed on your system.
 You can download it from [Docker's official site](https://www.docker.com/products/docker-desktop).
-- If you are using macOS or Windows, `docker-compose` must also be installed.
+If you are using macOS or Windows, `docker-compose` must also be installed.
 On Linux, `docker compose` (the Docker CLI plugin) is preferred.

 ## Configuration Files

-- `docker-compose.yaml`:
+`docker-compose.yaml`:

-The base configuration for the production environment.
+This file is designed to be used in a production environment where performance, reliability, and security are the primary concerns.
+It typically includes optimizations and configurations suited for a live production system.

-- `docker-compose.dev.yaml`:
+`docker-compose.dev.yaml`:

-Additional configuration for the development environment.
+Ideal for developers who need a local environment for building and testing the application.
+This configuration file typically includes settings that make it easier to debug and iterate on the code without affecting the production setup.

-- `docker-compose.slim.yaml`:
+`docker-compose.slim.yaml`:

-Additional configuration for a slim environment.
+Suitable for environments where resources are limited, such as in constrained or embedded systems.
+This configuration helps to run the application with minimal overhead, making it ideal for testing or deployment in resource-constrained environments.

 ## Usage